Best Student Accommodation Investment Areas in 2023

 Time it Right

 The student market is cyclical and it’s important to time your investment right.
-You’ll need to allow enough time to undertake renovations and apply for any licenses after the sale has been completed.
+You’ll need to allow enough time to undertake renovations and apply for any licenses after the completion of the sale.
 University terms start in September and it isn’t uncommon for students to begin house hunting from November onwards for the following term.
 If you badly time your investment, you could end up with an empty property for up to a year.

 Meet Tenant Expectations